daily-co/testrtc-client/README.md

 This repository is a basic embed of Daily Prebuilt, intended to be optimized as needed for TestRTC perf tests.

 It takes a `roomURL` query parameter to detect which room to join.
+If no `roomURL` is specified, it will create a new room (if the deployment has been set up with a Daily API key).

 ## Running locally